A Comprehensive Guide to Breaking a Lease Early

 In some circumstances, you can end your fixed-term rental agreement (lease) before it finishes without paying ‘lease break’ costs.
 For example, in Victoria, you can visit the VCAT website and end your agreement early if you are experiencing family or personal violence, without having to pay ‘lease break costs’.

-How to break a lease without penalty
+Legal reasons you can break a lease without fees

 If you have decided to end your tenancy agreement, the following steps can help you to avoid penalty: